GospelSounders/adventhymnals.old/03.church-hymnal/07.501-600/08.571-580/09.We'll-Build-on-the-Rock/docs.md

 title: 579.
 We'll Build on the Rock
 metadata:
     description:
-    keywords: Church Hymnal, We'll Build on the Rock, We&#039;ll build on the Rock, the living Rock, We'll build on the Rock
+    keywords: Church Hymnal, We'll Build on the Rock, We'll build on the Rock, the living Rock, We'll build on the Rock
     author: Brian Onang'o
 ---